Sex Therapy is not so different to other forms of counseling

-There are nothing wrong with taking on sex therapy; it is helpful and useful to individuals and couples.
+There is nothing wrong with taking on sex therapy; it is helpful and useful to individuals and couples.
 There are some things we all need to know and be aware of when it comes to sex therapy.

 When couples experience sex problems they don’t want to speak to people about it let alone a therapist, however, a sex therapist is there to do just that, talk.
 They want to get to the root of your problems and help you and your partner.

 A lot of people believe different things as to what happens during sex therapy sessions.
 However, a lot of what is said is not entirely accurate.
 There is nothing weird, kinky or unprofessional going on behind the office door.
-It is simply a session of chatting between each other to reveal underlying issues and is in fact like other forms of counselling for other health problems people face.
+It is simply a session of chatting between each other to reveal underlying issues and is in fact like other forms of counseling for other health problems people face.

 The therapists are trained in psychological methods of treatment and rehabilitation for problems with sex and relationships between couples.
-Like other counselling, the therapist sets goals and plans for the couples to work on and aim towards.
+Like other counseling, the therapist sets goals and plans for the couples to work on and aim towards.

 Awareness of the psychological side of sex